EdgeBinder/core/WORKFLOW_UPDATE.md

 This PR adds PHPStan to the project but cannot automatically update the GitHub workflow due to OAuth scope limitations.

+## ⚠️ IMPORTANT: PHPStan Missing from CI

+The current lint workflow only runs PHP CS Fixer but **does not include PHPStan**.
+This means static analysis is not being performed on PRs, which could allow type safety issues to slip through.

 ## Manual Update Required

 Please manually update `.github/workflows/lint.yaml` to add the PHPStan job: